galasa-dev/cli/docs/generated/galasactl_streams.md

 ## galasactl streams

-Manages test streams in an ecosystem
+Manages test streams in a Galasa service

 ### Synopsis

-Allows interaction with the streams servlet to return information about test streams.
+Parent command for managing test streams in a Galasa service

 ### Options